 Put simply, you need computing and networking resources (for example storage space, processing, bandwidth, stable internet connection, and many more) for your web project to be available and accessible among other users on the internet.
 These resources and services can be provided by experienced professionals and business that can handle all the requirements for your web project to work properly on the internet.
 Therefore you may need to pay for web hosting services and other related components such as a domain name.

 After purchasing a web-hosting service, you can link the files being hosted to a domain name so that other users discover those files by using the domain name and related urls.

 A domain name is a unique address people can use to access your website, for example yahoo.com or example.org.
-They can be rented for a year (rented, meaning you will have to pay every year) for as many years as you want.
+They can be "leased/rented" (meaning you cannot pay once and own forever, you will have to pay to "own" it) for a specified period of time usually 1 to 15 years.
 Check with a domain registrar to find out if the domain name you want is available, if available, make the initial payment and be sure to renew every after one year so as to avoid losing it to another interested buyer.
 You can buy as many domain names as you want and even re-sell domain names to other interested buyers.
 However you should carefully consider the financial costs involved.